pnp/cli-microsoft365/docs/docs/cmd/todo/task/task-set.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+When you specify the values for `categories`, each category can correspond to the displayName property of an [outlookCategory](https://learn.microsoft.com/en-us/graph/api/resources/outlookcategory?view=graph-rest-1.0).
+It is permissible to use distinct names.

 ## Examples

 Update a task with title _New task_ to _Update doco_ in Microsoft To Do tasks list with a specific name